 Wisteria can be seen in several places at Longwood Gardens, and visitors often comment on these growing along the outside conservatory balcony of the Peirce–du Pont House.
 The blooms are spectacular, but they appear early in spring and only last for a short time—about two weeks in early May, and some years it rains for those two weeks.
 I took this photo a few years ago on a visit just for that purpose.
 It was a sunny day, and I knew the wisteria was in full bloom.
 If I waited, they could all be gone.

-After the blooms are over, the vines are covered with dangling seed pods that resemble lima beans.
+After the blooms are over, the vines are covered with dangling seed pods that resemble melting lima bean pods.
 These pods provide interest over most of the winter, and then one day they are gone.
 I thought that was all there was to it.

 Recently, just a few weeks ago, a Longwood gardener was on a cherry-picker trimming back the vines.
 He said we could hear the pods bursting open.
 Sure enough, once he mentioned it, I became aware of the constant snapping.
 He said they were popping early this year, probably because of the dry weather.

 As the pods dry on the vine, they twist (here, clockwise, indicating they are a Japanese variety), and this increasing strain eventually causes them to suddenly burst open, flinging the seeds outward.
 I then noticed the black seeds, also about the size of lima beans, and the dried, twisted pod remains scattered over the paved areas.
 They were still raining down as I looked.